 All Students are expected to be on the school site by 8:25am, which is acknowledge by the school bell.
 Any Student arriving after 8:25am will be recorded as late to school.
 At 8:25am Students are expected to start the first school routine of the day, morning line-up.
 During morning line-up, Students are greeted by their HOY who will share positive messages and relay expectations.
 Period 1 Class Teachers greet their class in the playground at line-up and escort their class safely & quickly into the classroom.
-Any Student arriving after 8:25am, or not present in the morning line-up, will be recorded as late and receive a one-hour next day detention.
+Any Student arriving after 8:25am (but before 8:45am), or not present in the morning line-up, will be recorded as late and receive a same day breaktime detention.
+Where a student arrives after 8:45am, they will be recorded as late and will receive a 45 minute lunch time detention.
+Whilst in detention, students will only be have access to a sandwich lunch.
 The school will apply discretions to detentions where there are serious traffic issues.
+Where punctuality becomes a persistent issue, sanctions may be escalated to a School Based Reflection.
+Parents will also be invited to a punctuality support meeting to tackle student barriers to attending school on time.
+Link to Attendance policy.